What makes patents useful to Amazon Sellers?

-Patents can be highly effective at driving sales.
+Patents can be highly effective at boosting sales.
 But, and this is a huge but, good patents do not come easily.
 So what makes a patent good?
 For Amazon sellers, good patents are those that can effectively block competitors from selling copycat products that take away market share.
 LIke most things in life, something that is valuable will take time and effort to obtain.
 For an Amazon seller, patents that drive sales will take an investment of time and money to get the right type of claims.

 Need a utility patent to protect your Amazon sales?
 Contact US patent attorney Vic Lin at vlin@icaplaw.com to explore how we can get strong utility patents to boost your sales.